PhoenixTales/wiki.gothicarchive.org/factions.md

   - `ZS_OrcGUARD_ObserveIntruder_Loop: Waechter!`
   - `ZS_OrcGuard_ObserveIntruder_Loop: Ork-Waechter zieht Waffe`
 - but there's also a file `INF_WCH.BAK` which inside contains code for `Inf_Sld` and `GIL_SLD`, suggesting it could be a renamed version of _Mercenaries Of Old Camp_
-- probably by accident, set as owner of moveable world objects of type `TableHeavy`
+- set as owner of moveable world objects of type `TableHeavy` (maybe to attack you if you chop up the table in front of _Big Boss_)
 - in 0.56 alpha there are two NPCs with this guild set, who wear clothing of other guilds:
   - _Mastermind_, wears _Guru_ robes
   - _Hawkeye_, wears _Thiefs_ clothes (`thief.asc`)